luxury Cuzco Cusco tours travel

 Sacred Valley

-Day 1: Lima - Cuzco - Sacred Valley (Chinchero - Maras - Moray).
+Day 1: Lima - Cuzco - Sacred Valley (Chinchero).
 Transfer to the airport.
 Flight to Cuzco.
 Reception and drive to the Sacred Valley of the Incas.
 Visit to the Chinchero market and church.
 Private weaving demonstration.
 Continue to the Moray archaeological site and the ancient salt pans of Maras.
+Chef-prepared picnic lunch.
 If you like, walk down rural paths to the Urubamba River.
-A lunch of nouvelle Andean cuisine at chef Ricardo Behar's 3 Keros.
 Arrival at your hotel.
-Dinner and overnight in the Urubamba Villas.
+At a nearby hacienda, an honored shaman will conduct an ancient ceremony still observed by the indigenous people of Peru to obtain health, well-being and luck.
+After this memorable experience, you will return to your hotel.
+Dinner and overnight in the Orient-Express Rio Sagrado.

 Day 2: Sacred Valley (Pisaq - Ollantaytambo).
-Hike in the Pisaq ruins.
-Afterward, a short visit to the Pisaq market.
-Gourmet lunch of fusion cuisine in the patio of chef Pio's El Huacatay.
+After a short visit to the Pisaq market, hike in the Pisaq ruins.
+Lunch at 3 Keros.
 Tour of the Ollantaytambo ruins.
-Return to your hotel.
-Dinner and overnight in the Urubamba Villas.
+Dinner and overnight in the Orient-Express Rio Sagrado.

 Machu Picchu

 Day 3: Sacred Valley - Orient-Express Vistadome - Machu Picchu.
 Transfer to the train station to meet your guide.
 Vistadome to Machu Picchu.
 Transfer to the ruins.
 Day entrance.
-Private guided tour in the morning.
-Buffet luncheon in the hotel.
-Afternoon exploration with your guide or own your own.
+Buffet luncheon.
+Private guided tour in the afternoon.
 Dinner and overnight in the Orient-Express Sanctuary Lodge.

 Cuzco

 Day 4: Machu Picchu - Orient-Express Vistadome - Cuzco.
-Day of exploration with your guide or on your own.
 Entrance into the ruins.
 Sunrise over Machu Picchu.
+Morning exploration with your guide or on your own.
 Lunch in the hotel.
+Afternoon exploration with your guide or on your own.
 Transfer to the train station.
 Vistadome to the Poroy Station, on the outskirts of Cuzco.
 Reception and transfer to your hotel.
-Dinner and overnight in the Orient-Express Hotel Monasterio.
+Dinner at the Restaurante El Tupay.
+Overnight in the Orient-Express Monasterio.

-Day 6: Cuzco (The Collasuyu Road - Nearby Inca Monuments).
+Day 6: Cuzco (The Collasuyu Road - Awana Kancha - Nearby Inca Monuments).
 Morning excursion beyond the ancient fortress that guarded the Valley of Cuzco.
 Coming back from the colonial village of Andahuaylillas on the Collasuyu Road, follow the route of early travelers from the southern quarter of the empire.
-Pass through the ancient gate of Rumicolca, gaze at the pre-Inca ruins of Pikillaqta, taste the traditional bread of Oropesa and admire the royal garden of Tipon before your arrival in the Imperial City of the Incas.
-Lunch of Italian-Peruvian cuisine at Incanto.
-Afternoon excursion to the nearby Inca monuments of Saqsaywaman, the Temple of the Moon, Puka Pukara and Tambomachay.
-This evening, Mediterranean cuisine at the tapas bar or in the dining room of La Cicciolina.
-Overnight in the Orient-Express Hotel Monasterio.
+Pass through the ancient gate of Rumicolca, gaze at the pre-Inca ruins of Pikillaqta and admire the royal garden of Tipon before your arrival in the Imperial City of the Incas.
+Lunch at Limo.
+Afternoon drive to Awana Kancha, where you will see all four species of South American camelid.
+Proceed to the nearby Inca monuments of Tambomachay, Puka Pukara, Qenqo and Saqsaywaman.
+This evening, dinner at chef Gastón Acurio's Chicha.
+Overnight in the Orient-Express Monasterio.

 Your next destination